Life Insurance for Diabetics: Coverage Guide

 In essence, diabetics pay more for coverage because there’s a higher chance the insurance company will need to pay a death benefit.
 Low-risk clients who are young and in good health pay lower premiums because they’re less likely to pass away.

-If you suffer from illnesses which in some cases are more fatal than diabetes, get a quote critical illness insurance to get a rate that suits your needs.
+If you suffer from illnesses which in some cases are more fatal than diabetes, get a critical illness insurance to get a rate that suits your needs.

 How can diabetics lower their life insurance policy costs?